super7ramp/croiseur/crosswords-dictionary/crosswords-dictionary-hunspell-plugin/README.md

-## dictionary-hunspell
+## crosswords-dictionary-hunspell-plugin

-`dictionary-hunspell` is a library which allows to generate all word forms from Hunspell dictionaries.
+`crosswords-dictionary-hunspell-plugin` is a library which allows to generate all word forms from Hunspell dictionaries.

 It can be plugged as a dictionary provider for the `crosswords` library.